Phil Rizzuto: Broadcasting career

 Here's the windup, fastball, hit deep to right, this could be it!
 Way back there!
 Holy cow, he did it!
 Sixty-one for Maris!
 And look at the fight for that ball out there!
 Holy cow, what a shot!
 Another standing ovation for Maris, and they're still fighting for that ball out there, climbing over each other's backs.
 One of the greatest sights I've ever seen here at Yankee Stadium!

 Rizzuto also called the pennant-winning home run hit by Chris Chambliss in the American League Championship Series on October 14, 1976, on WPIX-TV:He hits one deep to right-center!
 That ball is out of here!
 The Yankees win the pennant!
 Holy cow, Chris Chambliss on one swing!
 And the Yankees win the American League pennant.
 Unbelievable, what a finish!
 As dramatic a finish as you'd ever want to see!
 With all that delay, we told you Littell had to be a little upset.
 And holy cow, Chambliss hits one over the fence, he is being mobbed by the fans, and this field will never be the same, but the Yankees have won it in the bottom of the 9th, 7 to 6!

-Rizzuto was also on the mic for the one-game playoff that decided the dramatic 1978 AL East race between the Yankees and the Boston Red Sox, the Pine Tar game involving George Brett in 1983, and Phil Niekro's 300th career win in 1985.
+Rizzuto was also on the microphone for the one-game playoff that decided the dramatic 1978 AL East race between the Yankees and the Boston Red Sox, the Pine Tar game involving George Brett in 1983, and Phil Niekro's 300th career win in 1985.

 On August 15, 1995, the evening of the funeral of former teammate Mickey Mantle, the Yankees were set to play a road game against the Boston Red Sox.
 Announcing partner Bobby Murcer had already left to attend the funeral.
 Rizzuto was not permitted to leave, as the team needed someone to do the color commentary.
 Rizzuto abruptly left the booth after five innings, saying he could not go on.
 Rizzuto announced his retirement from announcing soon afterwards, which was attributed to the incident.

 He was eventually persuaded to return for one more season in 1996, where he called another Yankee shortstop protégé, Derek Jeter's first home run.
 He retired for good at the end of the season.
-Apart from military service, he had spent the first 70 years of his adult life in the Yankee organization as a minor league player (1937–1940), major league player (1941–1942, 1946–1956) and broadcaster (1957–1996).
+Apart from military service, he had spent the first 60 years of his adult life in the Yankee organization as a minor league player (1937–1940), major league player (1941–1942, 1946–1956) and broadcaster (1957–1996).
 Although Allen has long been known as the "Voice of the Yankees," Rizzuto is the longest serving broadcaster in Yankees history, serving 40 years to Allen's 30 years over two stints.